 Regional Chinese restaurants are opening in Budapest at an increasing rate: Instead of the bland sameness of Chinese takeouts, you can now taste dishes in the city that would hold their own in their places of origin (for example Yu Man Tang's la zi ji chicken and Dabao's steamed dumplings).
-Now, we can add jianbing to that list, available at Happy Panda, a small takeout shop on a District 8 side street.
+Now, we can add jianbing to that list, available at Happy Panda, a small takeout shop a bit outside the city center.

-Jianbing is a popular northern Chinese savory crêpe, usually eaten for breakfast, packing sweet bean paste, some kind of meat, a fried cracker, scallion, cilantro, and an egg.
+Jianbing is a popular northern Chinese savory crêpe, usually eaten for breakfast, packing sweet bean paste, meat, a fried cracker, scallion, cilantro, and a scrambled egg.
 It's cheap, filling, and tasty.
 Happy Panda offers five versions, including a vegetarian, all of them made to order on a cast-iron griddle right before you (€4-5).
 There's also dumplings, a couple of soups, and noodle dishes, but you're here for the jianbing.
 Happy Panda can get a little overwhelmed during peak lunch hours, but the owner-couple does its best to get to your order quickly.

 To remain unbiased, I visit all places incognito and pay for my own meals and drinks.
 I never accept money in exchange for coverage.
 But this means I must rely on readers to support my work.
 If you're enjoying this article, please consider making a one-time payment (PayPal, Venmo) or becoming an Offbeat Patron.